laanwj/cln4rust/README.md

 # Credits

-This library is based on Andre Poelstra's [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc).
+This library is based on Andrew Poelstra's [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc).